AlejandroJRosales/Evolution-Simulation-with-Neural-Nets/README.md

   6. Species Can Have Up To N kids.
 (Let N be number of kids and P be probability of having next kid.
 P = .4/N)
   7. Species Can Go Extinct (1, 2, or All)
   8. Infectious Disease Can Kill N% of Total Population
+  9. There are simple wars (everyone fights everyone) and species wars, where it is one species against another

 Display:
   1. Display Generation and Key Trait Along With Weights For Other Traits